-Review the ACGME-accredited clinical training checklists for information on the application process and requirements.
+Review the ACGME-accredited training checklists for information on the application process and requirements.

 Back to top

-Non-standard training programs are advanced clinical subspecialty disciplines or pathways for which Accreditation Council for Graduate Medical Education (ACGME) accreditation and/or American Board of Medical Specialties (ABMS) Member Board certification is unavailable.
-If ACGME accreditation is available in the discipline being pursued but your institution’s program is not accredited, the program does not qualify under the non-standard provision for J-1 trainees.
+Non-standard training (NST) programs are advanced clinical subspecialty disciplines or paths for which Accreditation Council for Graduate Medical Education (ACGME) accreditation and/or American Board of Medical Specialties (ABMS) Member Board certification is unavailable.
+If ACGME accreditation is available in the subspecialty being pursued but your institution’s program is not accredited, the program does not qualify under the non-standard provision for J-1 trainees.